 Average non-need-based scholarships or grants for affluent students, who don’t require need-based financial aid

-This can be very helpful as you work to uncover what schools are the most generous.
-When combined with the information about how your student compares to the current incoming class, you can have an idea what you might receive.
+This information can be very helpful as you work to uncover what schools are the most generous with financial aid packages.
+When combined with the information about how your student compares to the current freshman class, you can get an idea of how much you might receive.

-Finally, you might enjoy discovering what student life options are available at different schools, and what living expenses you can expect.
+Finally, your child might enjoy discovering what student life options are available at different schools, and what living expenses you can expect.
 In sections F and G, at the end of the CDS, this information will be shared.

-You can discover the percentage of students in Greek life, the percentage of students from out of state, the activities offered, and what types of housing are available at the school.
+You can discover the percentage of students in Greek life, the percentage of students from out of state, the activities offered, and what types of housing is available at the school.
 You also get a breakdown of fees, room, and board.

 How Can the Common Data Set Help You Choose a School?

 Publications like U.S. News & World Report do their large rankings based on the CDS, along with proprietary data gained from their own surveys.